Inedo/inedo-docs/Content/proget/api/feeds/update.md

 order: 4
 ---

-*Update Feed* is available as both a `pgutil` command and an HTTP Request, and will update a specified feed using the [Feed](/docs/proget/api/feeds#feed-object) object properties defined in the request body.
+*Update Feed* is available as both a `pgutil` command and an HTTP Request, and will update a specified feed.
 This endpoint supports partial updating by only updating the properties that are supplied in the request.

 :::(Info) (🚀 Quick Example: Updating a feed's drop path with pgutil) This example adds a drop path `c:\bulk-import` to a feed `myNugetFeed`: